Collapse of Magnetized White Dwarfs as site of Heavy Element Formation and Kilonova Signal: DISCUSSION

 Separately, several hydrodynamic studies have characterized the ejecta conditions ($Y_e$, entropy, velocity) without evolving a nuclear network.
-The 2D simulations of~\citet{2006ApJ...644.1063D} found a bimodal $Y_e$ distribution with a neutron-rich component, but did not quantify the resulting yields. \citet{Batziou:2024ory} ran long-duration ($>5$~s) 2D simulations with detailed neutrino transport but without magnetic fields, finding $\langle Y_e \rangle \sim 0.43$--$0.50$.
+The 2D MHD simulations of~\citet{2007ApJ...669..585D} showed that magnetic fields significantly enhance both the explosion energy and the ejected mass compared to unmagnetized models~\citep{2006ApJ...644.1063D}---in qualitative agreement with our results---and identified a bimodal $Y_e$ distribution with a neutron-rich component suggestive of $r$-process nucleosynthesis, though no nuclear network was evolved to quantify the resulting yields. \citet{Batziou:2024ory} ran long-duration ($>5$~s) 2D simulations with detailed neutrino transport but without magnetic fields, finding $\langle Y_e \rangle \sim 0.43$--$0.50$.
+The 3D simulations of~\citet{Kuroda:2025iyj}, which included rapid rotation and multi-energy neutrino transport with a weaker magnetic field ($B_0 = 10^{11}$~G), found that rotation broadens the $Y_e$ distribution toward lower values ($Y_e \sim 0.2$--$0.4$ for their most rapidly rotating models), but the ejecta remain dominated by $Y_e \gtrsim 0.3$ material.
+This is consistent with the trend found in CH2024, where only weakly magnetized models ($B_{\rm pol} \leq 10^{10}$~G) produce neutron-poor ejecta ($\langle Y_e \rangle \approx 0.5$), the $B_{\rm pol} = 10^{11}$~G model shows a peak in the ejecta mass distribution shifting toward $Y_e \sim 0.3$ but still insufficient for heavy $r$-process, and only the $B_{\rm pol} = 10^{12}$~G model ejects a large mass of material with $Y_e \leq 0.25$.
 The 3D GRMHD simulation of~\citet{Combi:2025yvs} demonstrated that magnetic field amplification via a magnetorotational dynamo can drive ejecta with $Y_e \sim 0.25$---comparable to our findings---confirming from a fully 3D perspective that magnetized AIC can produce neutron-rich outflows, though they did not evolve a nuclear network either.

 The present work bridges this gap by coupling, for the first time, an in-situ nuclear network to the radiation hydrodynamics of ejecta from a strongly magnetized, multidimensional GR$\nu$MHD simulation of AIC, and following the resulting composition through to synthetic observables.